Skip to main content

 Fluency and accuracy are independent.
 Beautifully written and completely false can coexist.

-More Creative More Accurate
+More Variation More Predictable

 Stage 4 -- Risk Factors